Heard of Clement Bayard, Gräf & Stift (Graef & Stift) and Auto Carrier (AC)? Chances are that only the most diehard automobile enthusiasts would have.

 Another known Gräf & Stift is SR4 No. 2909, first delivered to D.I.
 Joseph, now owned by Austrian car designer Karl Marschhofer.

 The Second World War and subsequent merger of princely states with the Union of India changed the motoring scene in India.
 Maharaja Vijaysinhji’s son Maharajkumar Indrajitsinhji though continued the family’s passion for cars with his Pontiac, Chevrolet and several Willys MB.
-But it is automobiles with exotic names like Clement Bayard and Gräf & Stift, that have long ceased to exist, which continue to fascinate motoring fans.
+But it is automobiles with exotic names like Clement Bayard and Gräf & Stift, that have long ceased to exist, and Auto Carrier, which continue to fascinate motoring fans.